-- Document owners must classify any record's access restrictions at creation and on revision.
+- Authoritative record owners must classify any record's access restrictions at creation and on revision.

-- Records must be retained and properly preserved in an accessible format in accordance with the General Disposal Authority for New Zealand Universities (DA702) and Archives New Zealand's Information and Records Management Standard.
+- Records must be retained and properly preserved in an accessible format and in accordance with the Disposal Authority for New Zealand Universities (DA702) and Archives New Zealand's Information and Records Management Standard.

 - Disposal of records must be authorised and managed in accordance with security and environmental requirements.

-- Records identified as having long-term value under the GDA must be managed in ways that support their ongoing maintenance and accessibility.
+- Records identified as having long-term value under DA702 must be managed in ways that support their ongoing maintenance and usability.

-- A record becomes an archived record when it is no longer in current use or when it has been in existence for 25 years or more.
+- A record is placed in the University's archival storage when it is no longer in current use or when it has been in existence for 10 years or more.

-- Archived records must be classified as either open or restricted access.
+- Archival records must be classified as either open or restricted access.

 - establishing the University's Records Management Procedures